 chief affluent of the lower river is the Shire.

-rapids, and sandbars, the Zambezi is navigable for long distances.
-The
+cataracts, rapids, and sandbars, the Zambezi is navigable for long

-navigable reaches of the river and its tributaries total about 645 km.
+distances.
+The navigable reaches of the river and its tributaries total

-refer to throughout this website as “tiger heaven” is found
+that I refer to throughout this website as “tiger heaven” is found on the

 location of this piece of water starts from Impalila Island (the point